tviuff/pymesh/README.md

 # PYGDF geometry package overview

 The `pygdf` package handles basic geometry and facilitates the creation of 3-dimensional surface panels.
-These surface panels are converted into a low-order geometric data file (gdf) for import and use in [WAMIT](https://www.wamit.com/).
+These surface panels are converted into a low-order geometric data file for import and use in [WAMIT](https://www.wamit.com/).

+> *Sections on installation coming soon.*

 ## Generating, inspecting and writing 3-dimesional surface panels to a .gdf file